hexolan/development/README.md

 ## Deployment and Configuration

-For information on how to deploy this application, and the configuration options that each service requires, view the [documentation.](/docs/README.md)
+For more information about configuration and deployment, please view the [documentation](/docs/README.md) located in the ``/docs`` folder.

 ## License